Masked Recurrent Mixers

 Background

-Our first hypothesis is as follows: adapting mixer layers for linear time and constant space complexity sequence modeling should be much easier than doing so for self-attention or state spaces.
-There are a few reasons why this is expected to be the case: firstly because masked mixers have been found to be efficiently trainable with only a single linear transformation (ie matrix multiplication) between tokens and constraining this transformation to use only $n$ rather than $n^2$ unique values as a Toeplitz matrix does not substantially affect training efficiency, secondly because these inter-token transformations are explicitly rather than implicitly defined on the input dataset, and finally because mixers generally exhibit superior information retention to other model types.
+The first hypothesis is as follows: adapting linear layers in mixers for linear time and constant space complexity sequence modeling should be easier than similar adaptations for self-attention or state space transformations.
+There are a few reasons why this is expected to be the case: firstly because masked mixers have been found to be efficiently trainable with only a single linear transformation (ie matrix multiplication) between tokens and constraining this transformation to use only $n$ rather than $n^2$ unique values as a Toeplitz matrix does not substantially affect training efficiency, secondly because these inter-token transformations are explicitly rather than implicitly defined on the input dataset, and finally because mixers generally exhibit superior information retention to models of similar computational complexity (transformers for quadratic and Toeplitz mixers compared to Hyena for O(n log n) complexity models).

 What Token Mixing Weights do Masked Mixers Learn?